Russia 'determined to fight terror' after assassination

 Story highlights

-- Diplomats from Russia, Turkey and Iran meet to discuss Syria on Tuesday
+- Diplomats from Russia, Turkey and Iran meet to discuss situation in Syria

-- A Russian investigative team in Turkey to assist with investigation
+- Russian team arrives in Turkey to assist with investigation into envoy's death

-(CNN)Russia has warned it will not make "concessions to terrorists" a day after its ambassador was gunned down in the Turkish capital Ankara.
+(CNN)Russia warned it will not make "concessions to terrorists" a day after its ambassador was gunned down in the Turkish capital, Ankara.

-Foreign minister Sergey Lavrov said his country remained "determined to fight terrorism" after a meeting with his Turkish and Iranian counterparts Tuesday.
+Russian Foreign Minister Sergey Lavrov said his country remained "determined to fight terrorism" after a meeting Tuesday with his Turkish and Iranian counterparts.

-The man who opened fire on the ambassador was identified as police officer Mevlut Mert Altintas.
+The man who opened fire on the ambassador was identified as Mevlut Mert Altintas, a Turkish police officer.

-The meeting, which had been arranged to discuss the situation in Aleppo before Andrey Karlov was gunned down at the opening of an art exhibition in Ankara, comes on the same day as an 18-strong investigative team of Russia's special agencies arrived in Turkey to help authorities with their inquiries.
+The meeting had been arranged to discuss the situation in the Syrian city of Aleppo before Russian ambassador Andrey Karlov was gunned down Monday at the opening of an art exhibition in Ankara.
+It comes as an 18-strong investigative team of Russia's special agencies arrived in Turkey to help authorities with their inquiries.

-"This tragedy makes all of us more determined to fight terrorism and makes this meeting even more useful," Russian news agency Sputnik quoted Lavrov as saying.
+"This tragedy makes all of us more determined to fight terrorism and makes this meeting even more useful," Russian state-run news agency Sputnik quoted Lavrov as saying.

 He said he hoped the talks would "create conditions for a more efficient delivery of humanitarian aid without making any concessions to terrorists."

-"It is necessary to establish all the circumstances of the organization and [the] execution of the terrorist act as soon as possible."
+"It is necessary to establish all the circumstances of the organization and (the) execution of the terrorist act as soon as possible."

-Turkish foreign minister Mevlut Cavusoglu said the attack was intended to "harm our relations and destroy all the achievements we have made together recently."
+Turkish Foreign Minister Mevlut Cavusoglu said the attack was intended to "harm our relations and destroy all the achievements we have made together recently."

 He welcomed the investigative team from Russia, insisting the two countries would work together to "uncover who is behind this vile and treacherous terror attack."